Fatal Shooting Of African American By Police In Minnesota Sparks Mass Protests - UrduPoint

 Fatal Shooting Of African American By Police In Minnesota Sparks Mass Protests

+The fatal shooting of an African American man during a police attempt to restrain him in the city of Brooklyn Center in the US state of Minnesota has sparked clashes between hundreds of protesters and police officers, media reported

-WASHINGTON (UrduPoint News / Sputnik - 12th April, 2021) The fatal shooting of an African American man when police attempted to detain him in the city of Brooklyn Center in the US state of Minnesota has sparked clashes between hundreds of protesters and police officers, media reported.
+WASHINGTON (UrduPoint News / Sputnik - 12th April, 2021) The fatal shooting of an African American man during a police attempt to restrain him in the city of Brooklyn Center in the US state of Minnesota has sparked clashes between hundreds of protesters and police officers, media reported.

 According to the Brooklyn Center police, the incident took place at about 2 p.m. local time (19:00 GMT) on Sunday when officers stopped a vehicle over an alleged traffic violation.